macr-0/GUI-based-calculator-/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU License

 ## Author